Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 # How scikit-lego became dataframe-agnostic

 Scikit-lego is a Python project which provides extra building blocks on top of scikit-learn.
-It provides some extra funcionality such as `TimeGapSplit` and `add_lags` which may be considered too niche for scikit-learn itself.
+It provides some extra functionality such as `TimeGapSplit` and `add_lags` which may be considered too niche for scikit-learn itself.
 These functions have always only ever supported pandas...up until now!

 As of scikit-lego 0.9.0, you can also pass dataframes from Polars, Modin, cuDF, and in principle a whole host